Iñigo Llopis Sanz

-Iñigo Llopis Sanz (born 13 November 1998) is Spanish Paralympic swimmer who represented Spain in the Summer Paralympic Games.
+Iñigo Llopis Sanz (born 13 November 1998) is a Spanish para swimmer who has represented Spain at the 2020 and 2024 Summer Paralympics.

 Career

 Llopis competed in the men's 100 metre backstroke S8 event at the 2020 Summer Paralympics and won a silver medal.
+At the 2024 Summer Paralympics, he won the gold medal in the same category and the bronze medal in the Mixed 4×100 m medley relay - 34pts category.

 Personal life

 Llopis's father, Luis, is goalkeeping coach for Real Madrid CF.